With so much interest in positive psychology, how can we use it to enrich our careers and lives? How can it help us to flourish?

 First up: Veronika Huta, professor Huta obtained her Ph.D. in clinical psychology at McGill University.
 At the University of Ottawa, she teaches statistics and positive psychology.
 Her research compares different ways of defining and pursuing the good life, or eudaimonia (which is the pursuit of excellence, virtue, personal growth), and hedonia (which is the pursuit of pleasure, enjoyment, comfort).
 She studies these pursuits in relation to personal well-being, the well-being of the surrounding world, cognitive and physiological responses, and predictors (such as, parenting styles, worldviews).
 She is a founder of the Canadian Positive Psychology Association, and serves on the editorial board of the Journal of Happiness Studies.

-Today’s second guest is Kim Cameron, Professor of Management and Organizations in University of Michigan’s Ross School of Business.
-His past research on organizational virtuousness, downsizing, effectiveness, and the development of leadership excellence has been published in more than 130 academic articles and 15 scholarly books.
+Starting at 18:10, Kim Cameron, the Professor of Management and Organizations in University of Michigan’s Ross School of Business tells us about his past research on organizational virtuousness, downsizing, effectiveness, and the development of leadership excellence.
+He has been published in more than 130 academic articles and 15 scholarly books.
 His current research focuses on virtuousness in organizations–such as forgiveness, gratitude, kindness, and compassion–and their relationship to performance.
 He is one of the co-founders of the Center for Positive Organizations at the University of Michigan.
 Kim was recognized as among the top ten organizational scholars in the world whose work has been most frequently downloaded on Google.
 Kim Cameron is today’s first guest.